Drugs Used in Diabetes Mellitus

 - Increased risk of fractures

-- Increased risk of bladder cancer (hazard ration 2.64)
+- Increased risk of bladder cancer (hazard ratio of 2.64)